SD1920/KrishAI/README.md

 1. **Data quality** - Government datasets had tons of missing values and inconsistencies.
 Spent days cleaning it.
 2. **API rate limits** - OpenStreetMap was throttling us.
 Added caching to fix it.
 3. **Mobile optimization** - Had to test on actual phones because Chrome DevTools mobile view isn't the same as real devices
 4. **Model size** - Our first model was 50MB.
-Had to optimize it down to 5MB so it loads faster
+Had to optimize it down to 19MB (still big but manageable)
 5. **CORS issues** - Spent an entire evening figuring out why frontend couldn't talk to backend.
 Classic web dev problem.

 ## What We Learned